-While ‘Information security’ always gives us images of breaches, hacks, stolen credit card numbers and bank account numbers, my blog has always been associated with the concepts of ‘Information security’ or the many defenses that are there to keep your information safe.
+While ‘Information security’ always gives us images of breaches, hacks, stolen credit card numbers and bank account numbers, my blog has always been associated with ‘defensive security’ which include the many concepts of ‘Information security’ and the many defenses that are there to keep your information safe.

 In this post, I will like to delve into the reality of letting off the ‘Information security’defenses down.
 Apart from the breaches and hacks, what are the other ugly things that are possible?
 While this may be common knowledge to those in InfoSec domain – it may not be known to every one.
 It is always a common thought – “it will not happen to me” – it is a reality that it does happen quite frequently and everybody gets affected at some point or other!